Frequently Asked Questions.

 There is no entry fee to visit the Holy Family Shrine.

-We offer a “Share the Story” tour to groups of 10 or more arranged in advance.
+Tours are currently on hold due to the coronavirus pandemic.
+Otherwise, we offer a “Share the Story” tour to groups of 10 or more arranged in advance.
 Please contact staff for cost and scheduling.

 Yes.
 The Chapel, Visitor Center, and restrooms are handicapped accessible.